Published 13th Jul. 2021

-A heady mix of ancient architecture, amazing art and a divine adherence to a dolce vita (sweet life) lifestyle, combines to create one of Europe’s most romantic and charismatic cities.
-Rome is the perfect place for gorging on art and culture and whiling away hours people watching in pretty piazzas, but if you find yourself in this iconic city with only 24 hours to spare – what is the best way to spend your time?
+A heady mix of ancient architecture, amazing art and a divine adherence to la dolce vita (the sweet life), combines to create one of Europe’s most romantic and charismatic cities.
+Rome is the perfect place for gorging on art and culture and whiling away hours people-watching in pretty piazzas (all must-dos on Italy trips).
+But if you find yourself in this iconic city with only 24 hours to spare – what is the best way to spend your time?
 Well, we’re glad you asked.
 Read on to find the best way to spend 24 hours in Rome…

 Set your alarm bright and early this morning, ready to start your day in Rome right, soaking up the hustle and bustle of a Roman morning.
 No proper Italian is ready to start the day without a spot of breakfast, so head to a nearby coffee shop ready to join the locals at the bar – remember queuing is not a thing in Italy so be prepared to jump in confidently with your order.
 Treat yourself to a frothy cappuccino and some warm cornetti - tasty pastries that are similar to French croissants but sweeter and filled with either jam, custard or Nutella (or you can opt for the simple but equally delicious vuoto (plain) variety).
 Fuelled on caffeine and sugar, you are now prepared for a busy and jam-packed 24 hours in Rome.
 Your first stop of the day is the iconic pillared walls of the Colosseum, where we can organise a private guided tour to give you a more in-depth exploration of this incredible building.
 Dive head first into the stories of bloody battles and infamous emperors of ancient Rome with your expert guide.
 If you are travelling with young children we can arrange an adapted tour to interest your little ones, including a fun private workshop where they can step back in time to become gladiators themselves.
 After an exciting morning, take a short walk to the Roman Forum and Palatine Hill to explore the collection of ruins and historic buildings which used to be a bustling marketplace in the ancient world.